 Managing burnout - for patients and GPs

-Steve specialises in burnout, stress and other mood disorders at Life Works, a Priory site which treats burnout as a co-occurring mental health condition to addictions or eating disorders.
+Steve specialises in burnout, stress and other mood disorders at Life Works, a Priory site which offers burnout treatment as a co-occurring mental health condition to addictions or eating disorders.

 What is the difference between stress and burnout?